Bob Weinstein

 Robert Weinstein (born October 18, 1954) is an American film producer.
-He was the founder and head of Dimension Films, former co-chairman of Miramax Films and The Weinstein Company (TWC), all of which he co-founded with his older brother, Harvey and is also the founder of Watch This Entertainment.
-He had focused on making action and horror films and also focuses on "family films, comedies and upscale adult thrillers".
+He was the founder and head of Dimension Films and former co-chairman of Miramax Films and The Weinstein Company (TWC), all of which he co-founded with his older brother, Harvey.
+Bob Weinstein is also the founder of Watch This Entertainment.
+He had focused on making action and horror films, as well as on "family films, comedies and upscale adult thrillers".

 Early life

 Weinstein was born in Flushing, Queens, in New York City.
 He was raised in an Ashkenazi Jewish family.
 His parents were Max Weinstein, a diamond cutter, and Miriam (née Postel).
-He grew up with his older brother, Harvey Weinstein, in a housing co-op named Electchester in New York City. and attended John Bowne High School like his older brother.
+He grew up with his older brother, Harvey Weinstein, in a housing co-op named Electchester in New York City. and, like his older brother, he attended John Bowne High School.

 Career

 Bob, his brother Harvey Weinstein, and Corky Burger independently produced rock concerts as Harvey & Corky Productions in Buffalo through most of the 1970s.
 Both Weinstein brothers had grown up with a passion for movies, and they nurtured a desire to enter the film industry.

 In the late 1970s, using profits from their concert promotion business, the brothers created a small independent film distribution company called Miramax Films, named after their parents Miriam and Max.
 The company's first releases were primarily music-oriented concert films, such as Paul McCartney's Rockshow.
 In the early 1980s, Miramax Films acquired the rights to two British films of benefit shows filmed for the human rights organization Amnesty International.
 Working closely with Martin Lewis, the producer of the original films, the Weinstein brothers edited the two films into one movie tailored for the American market.
 The resulting film, released as The Secret Policeman's Other Ball in May 1982, became Miramax's first hit.
 The movie raised considerable sums for Amnesty International and was credited by Amnesty with having helped to raise its profile in the United States.

 The Weinsteins slowly built upon this success throughout the 1980s with arthouse films that achieved critical attention and modest commercial success.
-Harvey Weinstein and Miramax Films gained wider attention in 1988 with the release of Errol Morris' documentary The Thin Blue Line, which detailed the struggle of Randall Adams, a wrongfully convicted inmate sentenced to death row.
+Harvey Weinstein and Miramax Films gained wider attention in 1988 with the release of Errol Morris's documentary The Thin Blue Line, which detailed the struggle of Randall Adams, a wrongfully convicted inmate sentenced to death row.
 The publicity that soon surrounded the case resulted in Adams' release and nationwide publicity for Miramax Films.
 The following year, their successful launch release of Steven Soderbergh's Sex, Lies, and Videotape propelled Miramax Films to become the most successful independent studio in America.